Microwave oven: Metal objects

 Contrary to popular assumptions, metal objects can be safely used in a microwave oven, but with some restrictions.
 Any metal or conductive object placed into the microwave oven acts as an antenna to some degree, resulting in an electric current.
 This causes the object to act as a heating element.
 This effect varies with the object's shape and composition, and is sometimes utilized for cooking.

 Any object containing pointed metal can create an electric arc (sparks) when microwaved.
 This includes cutlery, crumpled aluminium foil (though some foil used in microwave ovens is safe, see below), twist-ties containing metal wire, the metal wire carry-handles in oyster pails, or almost any metal formed into a poorly conductive foil or thin wire, or into a pointed shape.
 Forks are a good example: the tines of the fork respond to the electric field by producing high concentrations of electric charge at the tips.
-This has the effect of exceeding the dielectric breakdown of air, about 3 megavolts per meter (3×106 V/m).
+This has the effect of exceeding the dielectric breakdown of air, about 3 megavolts per meter.
 The air forms a conductive plasma, which is visible as a spark.
 The plasma and the tines may then form a conductive loop, which may be a more effective antenna, resulting in a longer lived spark.
 When dielectric breakdown occurs in air, some ozone and nitrogen oxides are formed, both of which are unhealthy in large quantities.

 Microwaving an individual smooth metal object without pointed ends, for example, a spoon or shallow metal pan, usually does not produce sparking.
 Thick metal wire racks can be part of the interior design in microwave ovens (see illustration).
 In a similar way, the interior wall plates with perforating holes which allow light and air into the oven, and allow interior-viewing through the oven door, are all made of conductive metal formed in a safe shape.